 – Built-in GPS & Digital Display, showing battery charge state, speed, range and power draw.

 – QUIET!
 The standard 1003 is not silent (the Epropulsion Spirit is quieter), but much quieter than a petrol motor.
-The new 1103 is apparently quietest of them all; at 33db roughly equivalent to a human whisper.
+The new 1103 is quietest of them all; at 33db roughly equivalent to a human whisper (effectively silent in water).

 – Integral Battery, much like the fuel tank on a small petrol outboard.

 And second our TORQEEDO 1003 and 1103 PRICES (April 2019):